esacon/mining-media-data-ii/README.md

 ### Documentation & Submission

 - [x] Document the data processing pipeline and methodology
+- [x] Document feature engineering processes
-- [ ] Document feature engineering and model training processes
+- [ ] Document model training processes
 - [ ] Ensure all results and model comparisons are clearly presented
 - [ ] Prepare for a potential presentation/discussion of the results